JavierM42/react-line-wrapping-input/README.md

 If you're using a relative value for line-height, your absolute line height is LINE_HEIGHT times FONT_SIZE.

 You can use calc() if you need to mix units or reference CSS variables.

+## Known issues

+### Arbitrarily long words

+The input will resize horizontally when a single word is longer than its width.
+I haven't found any solutions for this problem that don't break other features.

+### text-align and suffix

+The `suffix` prop will not display correctly when using `text-align: center` or `text-align: right`.